Disclosure:

 Or you might need a break from blogging and consider unpublishing the entire site.
 What if you need to delete something completely from the site?

-Well, whatever the case, there are ways to unpublish, delete, hide, and even password-protected pages in WordPress.
+Well, whatever the case, there are ways to unpublish, delete, hide, and even password-protect pages in WordPress.

 I will also show you how to make certain parts of your WordPress site private, so only people with login access to the admin area can work on the page or post.